 - final interviews.

-Competition for positions is fierce, so preparation and planning are essential to succeed.
+Competition for positions is fierce, so preparation and planning are essential.

 Some investment banks accept applications from students who require a work permit.
 You should check with the individual organisation.